Zipzip1312/TDD-php-kata/README.md

-Some php kata that I had on interviews or found somewhere on the web
+Some cool kata that I had found somewhere on the web or they found me at the interview

 ##### Install dependencies
 `composer install`